PaulPopat/sote/README.md

 # Url structure

 The Url structure will be generated as described as above.
-This is used in ExpressJs so using a colon at the start of a section in the path will turn it into a parameter.
+Wrapping a file in square brackets will turn it into a parameter.
 This parameter can accessed in the query parameter, supplied to the TypeScript files.

 # TypeScript files